Lionsberg/lionsberg-wiki/A Day Worth Thinking, Day 1.md

-# A Day Worth Thinking, November 22
+# A Day Worth Thinking, Day 1

 Every day is [[A Day Worth Thinking]].